SAP-samples/teched2023-AD264/exercises/ex1/README.md

 Let's inspect some of the built-in features of [OData](https://cap.cloud.sap/docs/advanced/odata).

-👉 In the browser, use the service URL `.../odata/v4/processor/Incidents` and
+👉 In the browser, append to the service URL `.../odata/v4/processor/Incidents` so that you can:
 - list incidents
 - with their conversation messages,
 - limiting the list to `5` entries,